kubernetes-sigs/lws/site/content/en/docs/concepts/leaderworkerset/failure-handling/_index.md

 - /docs/concepts/failure-handling/
 ---

-LeaderWorkerSet provides configurable failure handling for pod groups, ensuring that failures in tightly coupled distributed workloads are handled consistently.
+LeaderWorkerSet provides configurable failure handling for pod groups, ensuring that pod and node failures in distributed workloads are handled consistently according to the coupling requirements of the application.

-## Restart Policies

-Configure the restart behavior for worker and leader pods via `.spec.leaderWorkerTemplate.restartPolicy`:
+Configure the failure and restart behavior via `.spec.leaderWorkerTemplate.restartPolicy`:

 ### RecreateGroupOnPodRestart (Default)

 When any pod in a group fails or restarts, the entire replica group (leader + all workers) is deleted and recreated.

-This ensures all pods in the replica start fresh together and re-initialize collective communication or distributed caches cleanly.
+- **Pod Failures:** If a single container or pod fails or restarts, all other pods in the group are terminated and recreated simultaneously to ensure all processes restart fresh and re-initialize collective communication or distributed caches cleanly.
+- **Node Failures:** When a node hosting any pod in the replica fails or becomes unreachable, the entire replica group is deleted and recreated on healthy nodes, respecting topology placement constraints.
+- **Primary Use Case:** Tightly coupled multi-host distributed inference and training (e.g., tensor-parallel or pipeline-parallel models) where a single pod or node failure breaks collective communication.

 ```yaml
 apiVersion: leaderworkerset.x-k8s.io/v1